Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ## § 164.508 Uses and disclosures for which an authorization is required.

-### (a) Standard: Authorizations for uses and disclosures
+### (a) Standard: Authorizations for uses and disclosures —
+#### (1) Authorization required: General rule.
-1. **Authorization required: General rule.** Except as otherwise permitted or required by this subchapter, a covered entity may not use or disclose protected health information without an authorization that is valid under this section.
+Except as otherwise permitted or required by this subchapter, a covered entity may not use or disclose protected health information without an authorization that is valid under this section.
 When a covered entity obtains or receives a valid authorization for its use or disclosure of protected health information, such use or disclosure must be consistent with such authorization.

+#### (2) Authorization required: Psychotherapy notes.
-2. **Authorization required: Psychotherapy notes.** Notwithstanding any provision of this subpart, other than the transition provisions in § 164.532, a covered entity must obtain an authorization for any use or disclosure of psychotherapy notes, except:
+Notwithstanding any provision of this subpart, other than the transition provisions in § 164.532, a covered entity must obtain an authorization for any use or disclosure of psychotherapy notes, except:

 - (i) To carry out the following treatment, payment, or health care operations:
 - (A) Use by the originator of the psychotherapy notes for treatment;
 - (B) Use or disclosure by the covered entity for its own training programs in which students, trainees, or practitioners in mental health learn under supervision to practice or improve their skills in group, joint, family, or individual counseling; or
-- (C) Use or disclosure by the covered entity to defend itself in a legal action or other proceeding brought by the individual.
+- (C) Use or disclosure by the covered entity to defend itself in a legal action or other proceeding brought by the individual;

-3. **Authorization required: Marketing.**
+#### (3) Authorization required: Marketing.
-- (i) Notwithstanding any provision of this subpart, other than the transition provisions in § 164.532, a covered entity must obtain an authorization for any use or disclosure of protected health information for marketing, except if the communication is in the form of:
+Notwithstanding any provision of this subpart, other than the transition provisions in § 164.532, a covered entity must obtain an authorization for any use or disclosure of protected health information for marketing, except if the communication is in the form of:
 - (A) A face-to-face communication made by a covered entity to an individual; or
 - (B) A promotional gift of nominal value provided by the covered entity.

-- (ii) If the marketing involves financial remuneration, as defined in paragraph (3) of the definition of marketing at § 164.501, to the covered entity from a third party, the authorization must state that such remuneration is involved.
+- (i) If the marketing involves financial remuneration, as defined in paragraph (3) of the definition of marketing at § 164.501, to the covered entity from a third party, the authorization must state that such remuneration is involved.

-4. **Authorization required: Sale of protected health information.**
+#### (4) Authorization required: Sale of protected health information.
-- (i) Notwithstanding any provision of this subpart, other than the transition provisions in § 164.532, a covered entity must obtain an authorization for any disclosure of protected health information which is a sale of protected health information, as defined in § 164.501 of this subpart.
+Notwithstanding any provision of this subpart, other than the transition provisions in § 164.532, a covered entity must obtain an authorization for any disclosure of protected health information which is a sale of protected health information, as defined in § 164.501 of this subpart.
 Such authorization must state that the disclosure will result in remuneration to the covered entity.

 ### (b) Implementation specifications: General requirements
-1. **Valid authorizations.**
-- (i) A valid authorization is a document that meets the requirements in paragraphs (a)(3)(ii), (a)(4)(ii), (c)(1), and (c)(2) of this section, as applicable.
-- (ii) A valid authorization may contain elements or information in addition to the elements required by this section, provided that such additional elements or information are not inconsistent with the elements required by this section.
+#### (1) Valid authorizations.

-2. **Defective authorizations.** An authorization is not valid if the document submitted has any of the following defects:
+An authorization is not valid if the document submitted has any of the following defects:
 - (i) The expiration date has passed or the expiration event is known by the covered entity to have occurred;
 - (ii) The authorization has not been filled out completely, with respect to an element described by paragraph (c) of this section, if applicable;
 - (iii) The authorization is known by the covered entity to have been revoked;
 - (iv) The authorization violates paragraph (b)(3) or (4) of this section, if applicable;
 - (v) Any material information in the authorization is known by the covered entity to be false.

+#### (2) Compound authorizations.
-3. **Compound authorizations.** An authorization for use or disclosure of protected health information may not be combined with any other document to create a compound authorization, except as follows:
+An authorization for use or disclosure of protected health information may not be combined with any other document to create a compound authorization, except as follows:
 - (i) An authorization for the use or disclosure of protected health information for a research study may be combined with any other type of written permission for the same or another research study.
-This exception includes combining an authorization for the use or disclosure of protected health information for a research study with a consent form for the same research study.
+This exception includes combining an...

 ---